-1. Does the policy related to Principle 6 cover only the Company or extends to the Group/Joint Ventures/Suppliers/Contractors/NGOs/others.

-The Company's policy applies to all offices and two manufacturing locations in India.

-2. Does the Company have strategies/ initiatives to address global environmental issues such as climate change, global warming, etc?
-Y/N. If yes, please give hyperlink for webpage etc.

-ALTANA Group is committed globally to become CO2 neutral by 2025.
+- 1. Does the policy related to Principle 6 cover only the Company or extends to the Group/Joint Ventures/Suppliers/Contractors/NGOs/others. - The Company's policy applies to all offices and two manufacturing locations in India. - 2.
+Does the Company have strategies/ initiatives to address global environmental issues such as climate change, global warming, etc?
+Y/N. If yes, please give hyperlink for webpage etc. - ALTANA Group is committed globally to become CO2 neutral by 2025.
 In accordance with the same, the Company is analysing various initiatives and will implement suitable measures.
+There is a proposal under active consideration to install a thermic heater based on renewable based fuel to replace the existing fossil fuels.

-3. Does the Company identify and assess potential environmental risks?
-Y/N

-Yes.
-ELANTAS Beck India Limited is ISO 14001: 2015 certified Company.
-The process to identify potential environmental risks as mentioned in Integrated management system.

-4. Does the Company have any project related to Clean Development Mechanism?
+- 3. Does the Company identify and assess potential environmental risks?
+Y/N - Yes.
+ELANTAS BECK INDIA LIMITED is ISO 14001: 2015 certified Company.
+The process to identify potential environmental risks as mentioned in Integrated management system. - 4.
+Does the Company have any project related to Clean Development Mechanism?
 If so, provide details thereof, in about 50 words or so.
-Also, if Yes, whether any environmental compliance report is filed?

-The Company currently does not have any projects related to Clean Development Mechanism.

-5. Has the Company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc. Y/N. If yes, please give hyperlink for web page etc.

-Yes.
-The Company has installed a Solar Power Plant of 250Kwp capacity.
-During the year, the Solar Power plant produced energy worth 3,65,665 kWh due to which, there was a reduction of almost 262 Tons of CO2 emission in Y 2020.

-6. Are the Emissions/Waste generated by the Company within the permissible limits given by CPCB/SPCB for the financial year being reported?

-All Emissions/Waste generated by the Company are within the permissible limits given by CPCB/SPCB for the financial year & are being reported accordingly.

-7. Number of show cause/ legal notices received from CPCB/SPCB which are pending (i.e. not resolved to satisfaction) as on end of Financial Year.

-The Company had received a Notice from Gujarat Pollution Control Board (GPCB) regarding alleged contamination of the Ground water source of nearby society from the Company's manufacturing facility at Ankleshwar, Gujarat a couple of years ago.
-The Company is taking all the necessary and remedial steps to comply with the directions given by the GPCB in this regard.
+Also, if Yes, whether any environmental compliance report is filed? - The Company currently does not have any projects related to Clean Development Mechanism. - 5.
+Has the Company undertaken any other initiatives on clean technology, energy efficiency, renewable energy, etc. Y/N. If yes, please give hyperlink for web page etc. - The Company has installed a Solar Power Plant of 250Kwp capacity.
+During the year, the Solar Power plant produced energy worth 3,41,320 kWh due to which, there was a reduction of almost 242 Tons of CO2 emission in Y 2021. - 6.
+Are the Emissions/Waste generated by the Company within the permissible limits given by CPCB/SPCB for the financial year being reported? - All Emissions/Waste generated by the Company are within the permissible limits given by CPCB/SPCB for the financial year & are being reported accordingly. - 7.
+Number of show cause/ legal notices received from CPCB/SPCB which are pending (i.e. not resolved to satisfaction) as on end of Financial Year. - The Company had received in 2019, a Notice from Gujarat Pollution Control Board (GPCB) regarding alleged contamination of the Ground water source of nearby society from the Company's manufacturing facility at Ankleshwar, Gujarat.
+The Company has taken all the steps to comply with the directions given by the GPCB in this regard.
+Latest water analysis by accredited Laboratory does not show any contamination.